xbeat/Machine-Learning/README.md

 Spatial-Temporal Normality Learning (STEN) is a powerful technique for detecting anomalies in time series data.
 It combines temporal and spatial dimensions to identify unusual patterns or behaviors.
 STEN is particularly useful in various domains, such as IoT sensor networks, network traffic analysis, and environmental monitoring.

+## Building an LLM-Powered Shopping Assistant with Python

+Introduction to LLM Shopping Copilots

+Building an LLM Shopping Copilot combines natural language processing with e-commerce to enhance the shopping experience.
+This AI-powered assistant helps users find products, compare options, and make informed decisions.
+Let's explore how to create such a system using Python and popular NLP libraries.

 ## Spectral Theory Exploration with Python

 Introduction to Spectral Theory